Do College Minors Matter?

 For instance, at the University of California – Davis (UC Davis), a public land-grant research university considered as a Public Ivy, completed minors are listed on both the transcript and diploma they issue.

-College minors may or may not matter.
-It all depends on your career goals and the kind of academic experience you want.
-In some instances, having a minor is a requirement by a college or university in order for a student to graduate.
+In some instances, having a minor is required by a college or university for a student to graduate.
 Other times, completing a minor is completely optional.

-Before you decide to declare or not declare a minor, make sure that you check your school’s requirements.
-Also, weigh the pros and cons of completing a minor, whether as a complement to your major or pursuit of your passion.
+Also, weigh the pros and cons of completing a minor, whether as a complement to your major or in pursuit of your passion.

 Disclaimer: The views and opinions expressed in this article are those of the authors and do not necessarily represent those of the College Reality Check.